cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 **What drove you to first start contributing to an OSS project?**

 Due to a reorganisation at the company I was working for, I had to relearn (Java) programming.
 I started doing coding challenges, but after a while I wanted to work on an actual project and maybe do something useful.
 After switching employers, I started using Cucumber and really liked it, so I figured I'd see if I could contribute.
 When I first started, everyone was very helpful and welcoming - which is a big part of why I stayed so active.
 I love the feeling of being part of a community, doing things that help other people.
 And I've also learned lots of different things that are helpful in my day job.

+> What I like about open source is that it offers the opportunity to actually help improve the tools we all use at work.

 **If you were to give one piece of advice to someone willing to contribute to OSS, what would it?**